shwina/still-magic/_en/unit.md

 many of which are wrong.
 In order to tell which one we've actually built and whether we've built it correctly, we need to write some tests.
+This lesson therefore introduces some key ideas and tools.

+### Acknowledgments

-This lesson therefore introduces some key ideas and tools, drawn in part from [Testing and Continuous Integration with Python][huff-testing] by [Katy Huff][huff-katy].
+This material is drawn in part from
+[Testing and Continuous Integration with Python][huff-testing] by [Katy Huff][huff-katy].

 ## What are realistic goals for testing? {#s:unit-goals}